ripALM: A Relative-Type Inexact Proximal Augmented Lagrangian Method for Linearly Constrained Convex Optimization

-In this part of experiments, we compare our ripALM with Gurobi (version 12.0.1), dADMM \blue{and ES-iALM} for solving large-scale QROT problems.
-For our ripALM, we set $\rho=0.99$ based on the numerical observations from the previous section. \blue{For ES-iALM, we adopt the same settings for $\rho$, ${\sigma_{k}}$, and the termination conditions as those used in ripALM.
-Moreover, we employ FISTA \cite{beck2009fast} to solve the ALM-subproblems, with the maximum number of \textit{total} inner iterations set to 15000.\footnote{\blue{Note that since ES-iALM does not involve a proximal term, the {\sc Ssn} method may not be applicable to its subproblems, as the nonsingularity of the generalized Jacobian cannot be guaranteed.
-Therefore, we employ FISTA as the subsolver in ES-iALM.}}} For Gurobi, we use its default termination conditions and set the corresponding termination tolerances as $10^{-6}$, aligning it with our tolerance.
-For dADMM, we initialize the penalty parameter as $\sigma_0=0.01\|C\|_{F}^{-1}$, and dynamically adjust it based on the primal-dual residuals, following the approach described in \cite[Section 5.1]{ylst2021fast}, to achieve superior empirical performance.
-Moreover, we will terminate dADMM when it returns a point $(\bm{u}^k,\,\bm{v}^k,\,X^k)$ satisfying $\Delta_{\mathrm{res}}^{\rm qrot}(\bm{u}^k,\,\bm{v}^k,\,X^k)<10^{-6}$, or its number of iterations reaches 10000.
+To further evaluate the numerical performance of ripALM, we compare ripALM with Gurobi (version 12.0.3), dADMM, and ES-iALM for solving large-scale QROT problems.
+For ripALM, we set $\rho=0.99$ based on the numerical observations from Table \ref{Table:Comp-iPALMs-QROT}.
+For ES-iALM, we adopt the same settings for $\rho$, ${\sigma_{k}}$, and the termination conditions as those used in ripALM.
+Moreover, we employ FISTA \cite{beck2009fast} to solve the ALM-subproblems, with the maximum number of \textit{total} inner iterations set to 15000.\footnote{Since ES-iALM does not involve a proximal term in its subproblem, the {\sc Ssn} method may not be applicable, as the nonsingularity of the generalized Jacobian cannot be guaranteed.
+Therefore, we employ FISTA as the subsolver in ES-iALM.} For Gurobi, we use its default termination conditions and set the termination tolerances as $10^{-6}$, aligning it with our tolerance.
+For dADMM, we initialize the penalty parameter as $\sigma_0=0.01\|C\|_{F}^{-1}$, and dynamically adjust it based on the primal-dual residuals, following the approach described in \cite[Section 5.1]{ylst2021fast}, to achieve superior performance.
+Moreover, we will terminate dADMM when it returns a point $(\bm{u}^k,\bm{v}^k,X^k)$ satisfying $\Delta_{\mathrm{res}}^{\rm qrot}(\bm{u}^k,\bm{v}^k,X^k)<10^{-6}$, or its number of iterations reaches 10000.